sebastian-dv/CSE-151A-Project/Final_Submission_Draft.md

 # Methods:
 #### Data Exploration:

-#### Data Preprocessing:
 For data exploration, we called the [pd.DataFrame()](https://colab.research.google.com/github/sebastian-dv/CSE-151A-Project/blob/main/SUPPORT2_Notebook.ipynb#scrollTo=RA1zgeeIgR2p&line=3&uniqifier=1) function to display the variable name and descriptions, and we found that there are 47 variables in total, which is a large dataset.
   Then we created a data frame using [read_csv](https://colab.research.google.com/github/sebastian-dv/CSE-151A-Project/blob/main/SUPPORT2_Notebook.ipynb#scrollTo=YC0o6IQ1i-ec&line=1&uniqifier=1), after transferring, we selected 21 columns, with 20 features: ```'age'```, ```'sex'```, ```'scoma'```, ```'race'```, ```'sps'```, ```'aps'```, ```'diabetes'```, ```'dementia'```, ```'ca'```, ```'meanbp'```, ```'wblc'```, ```'hrt'```, ```'resp'```, ```'temp'```, ```'pafi'```, ```'alb'```, ```'bili'```, ```'crea'```, ```'sod'```, ```'ph'```, and ```'dzgroup'``` as our target.

 ```